Anagha-3681/Titanic-prediction/README.md

 # Titanic-prediction
-In this task we predicts if a passenger will survive on the titanic or not
+In this task we predicts if a passenger will survive on the titanic or not.